-Given the natural graph structure of skeletal data, many methods employ Graph Convolutional Networks (GCNs) originally developed for human activity recognition.
+Given the natural graph structure of skeletal data, many methods employ Graph Convolutional Networks (GCNs) originally developed for HAR.
 In the sections that follow, we group the approaches based on the structure of their backbone, following the same organization as in the previous subsection.
-Notably, pose information alone is often insufficient for accurate sign recognition \cite{moryossef2021evaluating}.
-Consequently, many models integrate additional cues—typically from RGB inputs—using 3D CNNs and perform score-level fusion to enhance performance.
+Notably, pose information alone is often insufficient for accurate sign recognition \citep{moryossef2021evaluating}.
+Consequently, many models integrate additional cues-typically from RGB inputs-using 3DCNNs and perform score-level fusion to enhance performance.